kufreu/kufreu.github.io/final/final.md

     ))
 }
 ```
 Given the warning messages I got every time I used the function, more was needed to be done to fix the function.
-These were the warning messages from st_centroid which needed to be resolved .
+These were the warning messages from `st_centroid` which needed to be resolved .
 ```r
 Warning: st_centroid does not give correct centroids for longitude/latitude data Warning message:
 In st_centroid.sf(.) :
 st_centroid assumes attributes are constant over geometries of x
 ```
 To fix the first warning, the object was transformed into a projected coordinate system (3395) before being made into a centroid.
-The second warning was fixed by supplying only the geometries of the layer to st_centroid using st_geometry.
+The second warning was fixed by supplying only the geometries of the layer to `st_centroid` using `st_geometry`.
 This is similar to the SQL where only the geometries are used in the functions rather the whole layer being piped through.
 The centroids are then transformed to EPSG:4326.
 ```r
 test <- tractsMI %>%
   st_transform(3395) %>%